theoxo/self-repair/README.md

     - `errors`: a list of execution results for each unit test, in order (APPS only)
     - `repairs`: if the completion passed, `null`.
 Otherwise, a list of items much like the completions, except also equipped with an `explanation` field (which, in the case of modelX+modelY results, is generated separately by modelX).
 Note that for repairs, `tokens_generated` counts both the program and the explanation (all text preceding it).

 In addition to these tarballs, there are also additional tarballs with the `-raw` postfix.
 These are identical to the above, but also contain some auxiliary fields which are irrelevant for the final analysis but where used during debugging and running these large experiments.
-Any auxiliary fields present in tarballs should be considered legacy and possibly inaccurate.
+Any auxiliary fields present in these raw tarballs should be considered legacy and possibly inaccurate.